Miyamura80/Miyamura80/README.md

 <br />

-## Here's what I'm doing
+## Here's a summary about me

+- 👑 I'm the president of the [Oxford Blockchain Society](http://oxfordblockchain.co.uk)
-- 👑 I was the [Oxford Hack 2022](https://oxfordhack22.co.uk) executive director to organize in record time of 1.5 months
+- 🕒 I was the [Oxford Hack 2022](https://oxfordhack22.co.uk) executive director to organize in record time of 1.5 months
 - 👀 I’m interested in machine learning, knowledge graphs, web3, philosophy.
-- 🎤 I’m looking to have open conversations with interesting people on a podcast
-- 🥅 2022 Goals: Working on my main educational platform
+- 🥅 2023 Goals: Launching my startup
 - 🕷️ Fun fact: I ate a tarantula for my birthday
 - 📧 To get in contact, message me on LinkedIn!